OpenSourceEconomics/skillmodels/docs/source/index.rst

     </div>

 Welcome to skillmodels, a Python implementation of estimators for skill formation models.
 The econometrics of skill formation models is a very active field and several estimators were proposed.
 None of them is implemented in standard econometrics packages.

-I start implementing the Kalman filter based maximum likelihood estimator proposed by Cunha, Heckman and Schennach (CHS), (`Econometrica 2010`_)
+Skillmodels implements the Kalman filter based maximum likelihood estimator proposed by Cunha, Heckman and Schennach (CHS), (`Econometrica 2010`_)